 I have some opinions here and really want to help, but I'm no lawyer or tax accountant.
 So perhaps the Financial Samurai community can come together and provide the best course of action.

 If you are to read this post, please leave the judging to a minimum and open your hearts and intellectual minds instead.
-I’ve written the post in a way that best reflects our conversation and the dilemma at hand.
+This post reflects my conversation with the reader and the dilemma at hand.